cbpeterson/SINC/README.md

 # Simultaneous Inference of Networks and their Covariates (SINC)

+### Author: Nathan Osborne

 SINC Algorithm to do simultaneous estimation of network of compisitional data and variable selection of additional covariates.
 The algorithm uses a novel Variational EM estimation scheme for computational efficiency.
 To increase compuation speed it is also built to support multiproccessor computing.
 A more detailed description of the model, algorithm, and applications can be found in

-> Osborne, N., Peterson, C.B. and Vannucci, M. (2020).
+> Osborne, N., Peterson, C.B. and Vannucci, M. (2022).
 Latent Network Estimation and Variable Selection for Compositional Data via
-Variational EM.
-Revised for Journal of Computational and Graphical Statistics.
+Variational EM. *Journal of Computational and Graphical Statistics*.
+31(1): 163-175

 All functions needed to run SINC are found in SINC_functions.py